 A Vision for the Future

-A new building dedicated to undergraduate labs will further support the college’s success and add value to the quality of each degree earned from CEAT by encouraging big ideas and developing tomorrow’s innovative leaders.
+ENDEAVOR’s dedication to undergraduate labs will further support the college’s success and add value to the quality of each degree earned from CEAT by encouraging big ideas and developing tomorrow’s innovative leaders.
 This plan will modernize the college’s lab spaces and give Oklahoma State a competitive edge among peer institutions.